Xela3026/yabbr-docs/docs/yabbr-chat/chat-settings.md

 - **Field Visibility**: where the contact attribute will appear.
 If it appears in Widget, then it will be editable by default.
 - **Required Field**: does the attribute have to be filled for the contact to be valid?
-- **Make this field Read-Only in Yabbr Chat**: enabling this will disable the editing of this contact attribute in Yabbr Chat.
+- **Make this field Read-Only in <BrandName/> Chat**: enabling this will disable the editing of this contact attribute in <BrandName/> Chat.

 ---